MergeGuide

 This is possible today through MCP (Model Context Protocol), which allows AI assistants to query external tools and data sources during code generation.
 An AI governance platform can inject organizational policies into the AI's context, so every line of generated code reflects your security and compliance requirements.

-No competitor in the market does this.
+This capability — policy injection into AI generation — is new to the market.
 Traditional SAST tools scan after code is written.
 AI security tools scan after AI generates code.
-Policy injection into AI generation is a fundamentally new capability — and it's the defining feature of AI governance as a category.
+MergeGuide is the first platform to offer policy injection into AI code generation at the point of creation — and it's the defining feature of AI governance as a category.

 The Compliance Dimension